uva-cs/dsa2/pa/pa1/index.md

 - C++: pa1.cpp

 You will submit your completed source code file to Gradescope.
 There will be a *small set* of acceptance tests that are ***NOT COMPREHENSIVE***.
 These acceptance tests are the test cases in the [example.in](example.in) file.
 It's up to you to comprehensively test your code.
 The acceptance tests just verify that you are reading the input correctly and providing the expected output.

+Note that when you submit, Gradescope will report your grade as "-/10" or "0/10" -- that's a quirk of Gradescope, and is because the grading tests have not been run (and won't be run until after all submissions are in).
+YOu can look at the results of the individual test cases to see how your program worked